 Crisp, white cotton bedlinen with a high thread count is guaranteed to refresh the look and feel of a small room and will reflect light.

 For even more oomph, why not try linen bedsheets?
 They will add a distressed, lived-in texture to your bed, and a touch of Bohemian chic to the overall look of your bedroom.
-What is even better is the range of colours to choose from; we especially like the chic Parisian Blue from the Linen Works (below).
+What is even better is the range of colours to choose from.

 Check out more beautiful bedding in our pick of the best bedlinen.